Signal

 Recurring claims

-• Device Bound Session Credentials cryptographically bind session cookies to the user's device hardware to prevent reuse on other devices.
+• Device Bound Session Credentials (DBSC) cryptographically bind session cookies to the user's device hardware, preventing stolen cookies from being reused on other devices.

-• DBSC is currently available for Windows users in Chrome 146, with macOS support planned.
+• DBSC is currently available for Windows users in Chrome 146, with macOS support planned in a future release.

 How sources frame it